-Be social savvy and make sure you:
+Be social media savvy and make sure you:

-- Change your Facebook and Twitter cover/banner images to mention your campaign and include your project link - make your project unavoidable! - Create a #hashtag for your campaign, something short and catchy, and not too far removed from your project title e.g. #PeckhamLido - Use Buffer or Hootsuite to schedule your Tweets and Facebook posts and it will also suggest the best times of day to engage your audience. - Post around 5 times a day for maximum impact.
+- Change your Facebook and X (Formerly Twitter) cover/banner images to mention your campaign and include your project link - make your project unavoidable! - Use Buffer or Hootsuite to schedule your Tweets and Facebook posts and it will also suggest the best times of day to engage your audience. - Post around 5 times a day for maximum impact.